-The complete guide about Depreciation is as follows.
-Depreciation Rate Chart for AY 2016-17 helps you know the Rates of depreciation for various assessee types.
-Read the complete article and know what is Depreciation, depreciation rates, etc.
+Depreciation Rates: The complete guide about Depreciation is as follows.
+Depreciation Rate Chart for AY 2016-17 helps you know the Income tax depreciation rates for various assessee types.
+Read the complete article and know what is Depreciation?
+Depreciation rates, etc. Here you can also get Depreciation rates as per Income Tax Act for most commonly used assets.

 What is Depreciation?